 Virtual Node Development (Graph)

-A detailed guide on the concept of a Virtual Node - a technique that allows you to group and package multiple functional Nodes into a single Node, export it, and share it via NPM.
+A detailed guide on Virtual Nodes: a technique to group and package multiple functional Nodes into a single reusable Node, which can be exported and shared via NPM.

 What is a Virtual Node?

-Virtual Node (also known as a Sub-Workflow) is a solution that helps you abstract complex logic (consisting of multiple inter-connected Nodes) into a single, clean node.
+A Virtual Node (also known as a Sub-Workflow) is a solution that abstracts complex logic—consisting of multiple interconnected Nodes—into a single, unified node.

-Instead of scripting logic in JavaScript (like a traditional Community Node), you can simply drag and drop existing Nodes on the nLink Builder to create a Workflow, which gets saved as JSON.
-A Virtual Node can then be published to the NPM registry just like any other Node.
+Instead of scripting logic in JavaScript (like a traditional Community Node), you can drag and drop existing Nodes in the nLink Builder to orchestrate a workflow.
+This workflow is saved as JSON and can be published to the NPM registry exactly like a standard Node.

 Standard Directory Structure

-Taking the nlink-community.graphNode as an example, since it doesn't require a JavaScript execution script (execution.js), the directory only contains 2 simple files:
+Using nlink-community.graphNode as an example, the directory structure is minimal since it doesn't require a JavaScript execution script (execution.js):

 nlink-community.graphNode/